For Bitter or Worse

 For Bitter or Worse is the sixth studio album from the Dutch singer Anouk.
 The album was released on 18 September 2009, via the record label EMI.

 The first single from the album, "Three Days in a Row" was released in August.
 It reached the top of the Netherlands charts in September 2009, making it Anouk's first number one in the country.
 In June of the same year, one of the songs recorded for the album, "Today", was released as promo material.
 It was so successful that, despite never being released as an official single, the song reached number 50 in the Dutch chart.

 The second single Woman, was sent to radio stations at the end of October 2009.
-After just one day the single was at number one on airplay chart.
+After just one day the single was at number one on the airplay chart.
 The single was released physically on 24 November 2009.